 About Me : My Experience

-I offer space to share what is changing for you, so you can explore with my professional support how you want to be, how you want to live with this and / or what comes next for you.
+I offer space to share what is changing for you, so you can explore your experiences with my professional support.
+I am interested in who you are, how you want to be, how you want to live with what is happening and / or what comes next for you.

 Life Changes and Transitions